u982744/grunt-scss-image-helpers/readme.md

 Grunt tasks to replace Compass image helpers.
 It is recommended to run this task with watch task on image folder only.

+This fork allows you to set prefixFunctions string in the options.

 ### Helpers

 All helpers have one argument: image name.
 Name is created relatively to the `imageRoot` option.
 If we want to use an image in subfolder, we need to enter a path incl. folder name.